Available for Interviews: Dr. Michael Evangel

 - Try not to talk on the phone with the receiver pinched between the head and the shoulder.
 Use a shoulder phone rest to reduce the severity of this repetitive trauma or use a headset.

 - Adjust your sitting surface just below the bottom of the kneecaps, so the thighs will be parallel to the floor.

-- You should then sit up straight, with your ankles, knees and hips all at 90 degree or right angles.
+- You should then sit up straight, with your ankles, knees, and hips all at 90 degrees or right angles.

 Upper Body Ergonomics

 - Armrests should be slightly below the level of the elbows while sitting in the upright position with the shoulders relaxed.